 Should I bring any X-rays or medical notes with me?

 Any additional information you have regarding your symptoms will be of benefit to your physiotherapist.

 How do I pay?

-You can pay following each session using card, cheque or cash, or we can invoice you monthly.
+You can pay following each session using card, cheque, cash or bank transfer.
 If you have medical insurance, or have been referred by a solicitor or case manager we will collect payment directly from them.

 I have private medical insurance, am I covered with you?

 Yes, we accept all medical insurances.
 It is important to contact your insurers prior to treatment to determine if you firstly need to see your GP, whether there is an excess on your policy and also if there is a limit to the amount you can claim for physiotherapy.